MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-dom-interaction.md

 Adding a border to an element using Console
 :::image-end:::

 Depending on the complexity of the document, It can be quite daunting to find the right element to manipulate.
 But you can use the **Inspect** tool help you with that.
-Say you want to manipulate the `Docs` part in the header.
+Say you want to manipulate the `Documentation` part in the header.

 img